 - Will the problem require whole house (POE) treatment or a single-tap device (POU)?

 - How long has the company been in business?
-List of referrals?
+Ask for a list of referrals.

 - Are the company's products rated by the NSF or other third party (independent lab)?

-- Does the company provide a written list of contaminants that the product will remove and removal efficiencies?
+- Does the company provide a written list of contaminants that the product will remove and what are the removal efficiencies?

 - Does the company retest periodically and provide maintenance information or a maintenance agreement?